 - Current Projects

-- We extend our heartfelt thanks to the following companies and individuals for their generous contributions, which have empowered our teens to carry out these compassionate acts: Google, Microsoft, and Promega Employee Matches, Amazon employees, Benjamin & Associates PC, Brown Advisory Charity Funds, Byles Family Charity Funds, China East Restaurant, Charleys Philly Steak, Ou Family Charity Funds, TTW Solutions, Oversea Distillery, and other individual donors.
+- With heartfelt gratitude, we thank our partners and donors whose generosity empowers AYI’s mission: Google, Microsoft, Promega Employee Matches, Benjamin & Associates PC, Brown Advisory Charity Funds, Byles Family Charity Funds, China East Restaurant, Charleys Cheesesteaks and Asia Taste Jumbo Jumbo Cafe, Ou Family Charity Funds, TTW Solutions, and many kind individuals.

 - Back to school for Children in need (July : DMV area & Aug: Seattle WA)